codesmith113114/odin-recipes/README.md

-##About
+## About

--This is a simple Recipe webiste
+- This is a simple recipe website.
--It conatains a list of recipes
+- It contains a list of recipes.
--Built on pure HTML
+- Built with pure HTML.